parsa-gh/Zabbix/Zabbix-basic-notes.md

 After v5, Zabbix Agent v2 was published.

 - v1 was written in C
-- v2 is written in Golang
+- v2 is written in Golang + some C code reused from zabbix agent to :
+  > Reduce the number of TCP connections;

+  > Provide improved concurrency of checks;

+  > Be easily extendable with plugins, which provide simple checks with minimal code and support complex checks consisting of long-running scripts and standalone data gathering with periodic reporting;

+  > Function as a replacement for Zabbix agent, supporting all previous features.

 ---